 “We will deal with it in house.
 There is no need to call the police”.

-Strangely though, phrases such as “in vain”, “in season”, and “in debt” never use a dash.
+Strangely though, phrases such as “in vain”, “in season”, and “in debt” never use a hyphen.
 Yes, it is confusing, I respect that.

 I am a person, you are a person.